 Proposition 2 demonstrates that including debt which is pari passu with other uninsured debt in the executive's compensation contract does not correct the project choice distortion caused by the fact that uninsured debt is subject to some bailout probability.
-The executive's pay depends upon his choice of project; when this is announced the informed debt market observes the risk of repayment.
-The expected return on debt is then given by the required return on debt and so is independent of project choice.
+When the executive announces his choice of project, the informed debt market observes the risk of repayment.
+The expected return on debt is then given by the return required by investors on loans made and so is independent of project choice.
 Thus, even allowing for the executive's impatience, the presence of debt in the executive's compensation does not alter the project selection incentives.
 It remains the case that the executive wishes to maximise the bank value, and this is achieved by exploiting the too-big-to-fail subsidy.